rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 Unfortunately, the native HTML validation gives not much control over customizations.
 If you need more control with client-side JavaScript, remove the native HTML validation.

-Next extract the schema from the server-side validation into a separate file away from the server action, because it cannot be exported from there.
-Later we can reuse it this way for the client-side validation:
+Now we will extract the schema from the server-side validation into a separate file away from the server action, because it cannot be exported from there.
+Later we can reuse the schema this way for the client-side validation:

 ```ts
 import { z } from "zod";